WPTT/WPThemeReview/.github/CONTRIBUTING.md

 ## Picking an open issue

-If you want to pick an open issue, please mention that in the issue, and it will be assigned to you.
-This will prevent the possible double work by different people on the same issue.
+If you start work on an open issue, please mention that in the issue, and it will be assigned to you.
+This will prevent possible double work by different people on the same issue.

 ## Contributing to the project